 Home for Life's® community outreach programs include:

-The Renaissance Program pairs our younger dogs with at-risk teens and worked for 13 years with kids from Boys' Totem Town in St. Paul, MN as well as an alternative high school in River Falls, WI.
-The teens train the dogs in basic obedience with the goal of attaining a level of achievement so that the dogs can pass their Canine Good Citizen test and become certified, with a Home for Life® volunteer, as a pet therapy team.
-Home for Life's dogs trained by the students of the Renaissance Program provide pet therapy in our community outreach programs which assist the elderly, families at domestic abuse shelters, and hospitalized children and adults, positively impacting the lives of thousands of vulnerable people each year.
+Now in its 13th year, this program pairs our younger dogs with at-risk teens from Boys' Totem Town in St. Paul, MN.
+The teens train the dogs in basic obedience with the goal of attaining a level of achievement so that the dogs can pass their Canine Good Citizen test and become certified, with a Home for Life® volunteer, as pet therapy team.
+Home for Life's dogs trained by the students of the Renaissance Project provide pet therapy in our community outreach programs which assist the elderly, families at domestic abuse shelters, and hospitalized children and adults.

 Sit•Stay•Heal has now expanded to serve: